 it is not see docs:interface:connect-generic [OpenBuilds Documentation]

-Allows probing one axis at a time: See docs:interface:usage-probe [OpenBuilds Documentation]
+Allows probing and zeroing one axis at a time: See docs:interface:usage-probe [OpenBuilds Documentation]

 I stand corrected.. thats good.

 Will there be cad/sketchup of the internals..
 Or is the Interface closed source...

 Does anyone know if it will work with very large gcode files?
 I'm finding most of the senders that I have available choke when you get much past 2 million lines or so.